Here we are at the start of a new year, and I thought I would post a few things that I've been working on recently.

-Thanks to COVID, I am no longer under the pressure of creating art work for shows and I have found myself taking more time to work on some of my paintings.
-I don't mean that I have become a perfectionist or that I'm trying to take them to some kind of higher degree of complexity, but I think I have been myself asking more of my efforts.
+Thanks to COVID, I am no longer under the pressure of creating artwork for shows and I have found myself taking more time to work on some of my paintings.
+I don't mean that I have become a perfectionist or that I'm trying to take them to a higher degree of complexity, but I think I have been myself asking more of my efforts.

 These three new paintings are each a survivor of the journey from bare canvas to a finished work after suffering multiple trips to the easel.

 Highland Park.
 12x19 (approx.), oil on linen panel.
 2021.

 The inspiration for this painting came from Joseph Crawhall's (Landscape with Cattle, ca. 1885).
 He is one of my favorite artists, but his work sometimes gets lost in the cracks between the Victorian greats and the early modernists.